 Figure 13.
-Share of working age population in shut-down sectors in England and Wales, by ethnic group and age
+Share of working-age population in shut-down sectors in England and Wales, by ethnic group and age

-Note: Shares represent the proportion of the working age population (16-64) (excluding students) of each group in the identified industries.
+Note: Shares represent the proportion of the working-age population (aged 16-64) (excluding students) of each group in the identified industries.

-Source: Quarterly Labour Force Survey 2016 Q1 to 2019 Q4
+Source: Quarterly Labour Force Survey, quarter 1 2016 to quarter 4 2019.

-Family circumstances of workers in shutdown sectors
+Family circumstances of workers in shut-down sectors

 Among those affected, the likelihood that they will be protected by the income of other household members varies.
-Joyce and Xu find that in general household incomes provide a buffer for those facing income losses due to working in shutdown industries.
-However, Table 1 shows that overall, Pakistanis, Bangladeshis, black Africans and black Caribbeans are less likely to be living in households with two or more earners.
+Joyce and Xu5 find that, in general, household incomes provide a buffer for those facing income losses due to working in shut-down industries.
+However, Table 1 shows that, overall, Pakistanis, Bangladeshis, black Africans and black Caribbeans are less likely to be living in households with two or more earners.
 Additionally, the extent to which children are impacted by parents' loss of work will vary by the extent to which affected workers are parents.
-Figure 14 shows family type by ethnic group of those in shutdown industries.
-While affected workers from all minority groups except black Caribbeans are more likely to be living as couples with dependent children than the white British group, black Africans and black Caribbeans are more likely to be living in lone parent families.
+Figure 14 shows family type by ethnic group of those in shut-down industries.
+While affected workers from all minority groups except black Caribbeans are more likely to be living as couples with dependent children than the white British group, black Africans and black Caribbeans are more likely to be living in lone-parent families.